 “That,” Ethan said quietly, “is exactly the problem.”

 The next few days were strange in the way houses are strange after conflict.
+The furniture stayed where it was.
 The rooms were the same.
-The furniture stood in the same places.
-But the air had altered.
+But the air had changed.

-Grace moved through the house more slowly now, as if part of her was waiting for the old cruelty to return in a new shape.
+Grace moved through the house more slowly now, as if some part of her expected the old cruelty to return in a new shape.

 How she ate only after everyone else.

-How she asked permission for basic things she had long since earned without question.
+How she still asked permission for things she had long since earned.

 It unsettled him more each day.

-One Saturday afternoon, while sorting through a box of his late mother’s papers sent over by an elderly family friend, Ethan found an envelope with his name written across the front in his mother’s unmistakable hand.
+One Saturday afternoon, while sorting through a box of papers sent over by an old family friend after his late mother’s belongings had finally been cleared, Ethan found an envelope with his name written across the front in her unmistakable hand.

 He sat down before he finished the first paragraph.

-His mother wrote about many things—her illness, her regret at leaving too early, the practical instructions mothers force themselves to write when time narrows.
+His mother wrote about many things — her illness, practical instructions, little confessions mothers force themselves to make when time has narrowed.

 But one part of the letter was underlined.